 5.1.
-Derivative acco unting 🚫 Key audit matter description The company has gross derivative liabilities of £1,138.2m (2022: £1,239.3m) and gross derivative assets of £1,138.2m (2021: £1,239.3m), disclosed in note 10 to the financial statements, including interest rate swaps, index-linked swaps and cross currency swaps.
+Derivative acco unting 📀 Key audit matter description The company has gross derivative liabilities of £1,097.1m (2023: £1,138.2m) and gross derivative assets of £1,097.1m (2023: £1,138.2m), disclosed in note 10 to the financial statements, including interest rate swaps, index-linked swaps and cross currency swaps.
 IFRS 9 ' Financial Instruments ' requires derivatives to be accounted for at fair value with movements recognised as profit or loss, unless designated as hedge relationships.
-Where possible, Management have elected to apply hedge accounting.
+Where possible, management have elected to apply hedge accounting.
 We identified a key audit matter relating to the valuation of derivatives and the related credit risk adjustments, which can be both complex and judgemental.
 We have focused in particular on the risk of error arising on the valuation of the index-linked swaps due to their complexity.
-How the scope of our audit responded to the key audit matter In response to this matter, we have performed the following procedures involving our financial instruments specialists where appropriate: obtained an understanding of, and tested, relevant controls around the valuation techniques used in determining the fair value of derivatives; tested the valuation, through independent recalculation, of a sample of complex derivative financial instruments, including an assessment of the credit risk adjustment; inspected the hedge documentation and tested hedge effectiveness against the criteria documented; and assessed banking agreements and the application of hedge accounting IFRS 9 in relation to new debt instruments and debt repayments.
-Additionally we have reviewed the disclosures required by Financial Reporting Standard 101 to assess whether they are compliant with the standard and observed industry practice.
+How the scope of our audit responded to the key audit matter In response to this matter, we have performed the following procedures involving our financial instruments specialists where appropriate: obtained an understanding of, and tested, relevant controls around the valuation techniques used in determining the fair value of derivatives; independent recalculation of a sample of complex derivative financial instruments valuations, including an assessment of the credit risk adjustment; inspected the hedge documentation and tested hedge effectiveness against the criteria documented; and assessed banking agreements and the application of hedge accounting under IFRS 9 in relation to new debt instruments and debt repayments.
+Additionally, we have reviewed the disclosures required by Financial Reporting Standard 101 to assess whether they are compliant with the standard and observed industry practice.
 Key observations We are satisfied that derivative financial instruments have been accounted for appropriately and that the valuations adopted are reasonable.